Moderation is not one field

 That is not how real model interfaces work.

 In practice, moderation is exposed through a scattered set of fields that vary from model to model.
 One model may expose disable_safety_checker.
 Another may expose enable_safety_checker.
 Another may use safety_tolerance as a number.
 Another may use the same field as a string enum.
 Some models add safety_filter_level.
 Others expose a separate moderation mode.
 Some combine several of these.
 Some expose only one.
-The result is that moderation is not a clean capability.
-It is a fragmented interface.

 Because the inconsistency is not in documentation, it is in the interface itself.